 - Each airway, whether in the upper airspace or the lower airspace, is characterised by a minimum altitude (MEA, Minimum En-route Altitude) and a maximum altitude that must be taken into account during planning.

-- Direct routes between en-route points outside the airway are rarely accepted when planning a flight.
+- Direct routes between en-route points outside the airway are not accepted when planning a flight in the FIR airspace.
 They are used in some cases to connect airways to procedures (SID, STAR, approach) but their maximum distance is limited (typically about ten nautical miles).

-- Some countries (but not France...) have introduced vertically limited airspaces called FRA (Free Route Airspaces) which allow, under certain conditions, to take direct routes between the entry and the exit of the FRA airspace.
+- Some countries like France have introduced vertically limited airspaces called FRA (Free Route Airspaces) which allow, under certain conditions, to take direct routes between the entry and the exit of the FRA airspace.
 In FRA airspaces, the semi-circular rule applies.

 - Oceanic route planning is complex and will not be addressed here.
 In summary, traffic over the Atlantic is distributed over several air corridors called NAT (North Atlantic Tracks) and defined daily according to the weather conditions.